neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ## Getting started with **datashuttle**

-We have given a brief tour of **datashuttle**'s key features, but full details on getting started can be found on our [website](https://datashuttle.neuroinformatics.dev/) and [Getting Started tutorial](https://datashuttle.neuroinformatics.dev/pages/tutorials/getting_started.html).
+We have given a brief tour of **datashuttle**'s key features, but full details on getting started can be found on the [website](https://datashuttle.neuroinformatics.dev/) and [Getting Started tutorial](https://datashuttle.neuroinformatics.dev/pages/tutorials/getting_started.html).